butaixianran/Blender-Vmd-Retargeting/README.md

 ![](img/motionSupporter_FKtoIK.jpg)

 * Line 1, select or drag vmd file into it.
-* Line 2, select or drag mmd mode file into it.
+* Line 2, select or drag mmd model file into it.

 >**Try not use a TDA model, YYB Miku model is much better.** With TDA model, after converting, new vmd motion could make your model's legs keep shaking.
 >